aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/internet.md

 * It is a measure of delay between sending and receiving data.
 * It includes propagation delay, transmission delay, processing delays, and queuing delay.

-1. Round Trip Latency: Latency involved in sending data added to the latency involved in receiving acknowledgement.
+1. _Round Trip Latency_: Latency involved in sending data added to the latency involved in receiving acknowledgement.
-2. Last Mile Latency: Latency concentrated near the edge of the network; this is generally the delay involved in getting data from your local ISP to the LAN.
+2. _Last Mile Latency_: Latency concentrated near the edge of the network; this is generally the delay involved in getting data from your local ISP to the LAN.

 __Bandwidth__
-* Bandwidth is the amount of data that can be transmitted in a given unit of time (usually per second).
+* Bandwidth is the amount of data that can be transmitted in a given unit of time (usually per second)

-__Internet Protocol__
-* The dominant protocol (for the Internet layer)  that is responsible for the communication between hosts in different networks.

-__IP Address__

-__Packet__
-* Protocol data unit for the Network/Internet layer

-__Ethernet__
-* Protocol governing the Link layer/ Data link layer (Layer 2 of OSI model)

-__Frame__
-* Protocol data unit of the Link layer and the lowest layer where encapsulation happens.

-__MAC Address__
-MAC Addresses is a permanent address assigned to the Network Interface Card (NIC) of every device connected to a networrk.
-It is formatted as a sequence of six two-digit hexadecimal numbers, e.g. 00:40:96:9d:68:0a, with different ranges of addresses being assigned to different network hardware manufacturers.